By the time you’re finished reading this article your weed knowledge will go from “grandma” to “Snoop Dogg”.

 People now use cannabis not just for smoking, but also for creating oils, tinctures, edibles, capsules and other products.

-In online shops and dispensaries, you will often encounter following products:
+In online shops you will often encounter following products:

 We’ll first explain each of these and then explore some common consumption methods in the following chapter.

-CBD percentages in dried flowers can go from 0-1% in Sativa dominant strains, to almost 45% in some carefully bread (and rare) Indica dominant strains.
-However, you will usually encounter CBD levels in areas of 5-15% in CBD dominant strains.
+CBD percentages in dried flowers can vary in the same way, however, you will usually encounter CBD levels in areas of 5-15% in CBD dominant strains.

 Concentrates are the second most popular cannabis product and they are highly concentrated forms of cannabis, packed with potent cannabinoids.